 Hardness is one of the most misunderstood properties of gemstones.
-Thats because the word has been given a specific and limited meaning by the scientific community.
+That is because the word has been given a specific and limited meaning by the scientific community.
 This definition varies considerably from the way it is used by the general public.

 By scientific definition, hardness is the ability to resist scratching and nothing more.
 Ask most folks and they will tell you that feathers are soft and glass is hard.
 In the world of gemology though, glass is fairly soft.
 It can be easily scratched by a majority of what we consider to be hard substances.
 Hardness depends on the bonding that holds the atoms together within a crystal structure.
-This bonding is reflected in the ease with which the layers of atoms at a surface can be separated, by applying pressure with a sample of another material.
+This bonding is reflected in the ease with which the layers of atoms at a surface can be separated by applying pressure with a sample of another material.
 If the second material is harder than the first, it will leave a furrow, or scratch, which represents the breaking of millions of atomic bonds on a microscopic scale.
-The hardness of a mineral is, specifically, its “scratchability,” and all minerals can be ranked in order of which one will scratch which other ones.
+The hardness of a mineral is, specifically, its “scratchability,” and every mineral can be ranked based on those others minerals it can scratch.

 About a century ago, Mineralogist Friedrich Mohs established a reference scale of ten common minerals, ranked in order of increasing hardness, as follows.
 It is called the Mohs Scale of Hardness.